JunShern/moral-uncertainty/docs/main.md

 1. Submitted predictions must come from an automated and reproducible system (i.e. it cannot be a human manually rating scenarios).
 In most cases, we expect this to be some kind of machine learning model.
 2. Your submission must include a link to a paper, GitHub repository, or other instructions to reproduce your results.
 The organizers may inspect or run your model to validate a submission before accepting it.
 3. Submissions may use our training data and other datasets (e.g. for pre-training), but must not touch any of the test split for model development.
-4. Given that all our datasets are public, it is technically possible to figure out which examples in the evaluation set are ambiguous or not, and reverse-engineer a submission with perfect scores.
+4. Given that our datasets are public, it is technically possible to figure out which examples in the evaluation set are ambiguous or not, and reverse-engineer a submission with perfect scores.
 However, this goes against the goals of the competition, so we reserve the right to reject your submission if you are unable to provide evidence of your development process that clearly shows you have not gamed the evaluation.

 ## About
 The `Moral Uncertainty` task comes from the [ETHICS dataset](https://arxiv.org/abs/2008.02275).